-6.2.1 Terms of reference - allegations or issues to be investigated aware of the precise allegation(s) or issue(s) to be investigated provided with access to sources of information and people identified as relevant to the case aware of expectations regarding timescales and any known factors which could hinder their investigation, e.g. the availability of key people are provided with terms of reference.
-The DIP will need to be:
+6.2.1 Terms of reference - allegations or issues to be investigated

+- (a) When appointing the Designated Independent Person it is important that they are provided with terms of reference.
+The DIP will need to be: - aware of the precise allegation(s) or issue(s) to be investigated - provided with access to sources of information and people identified as relevant to the case - aware of expectations regarding timescales and any known factors which could hinder their investigation, e.g. the availability of key people - (b) The IDC will be responsible for providing this information.
-(a) When appointing the Designated Independent Person it is important that they

-(b) The IDC will be responsible for providing this information.
 It will also be in a position to discuss timescales for the Designated Independent Person's investigation.
 The Committee must, after consulting the Designated Independent Person, attempt to agree a timetable within which the DIP is to undertake the investigation.
 Where there is no agreement the DIP must set a timetable which he / she considers appropriate.